| We have been pointing out in our writing that in the last decade we

 offshore companies, concerted with their law and accounting firms to

+defraud shareholders and employees at large.
 Today, we have business gurus who are using statistical financial

 analysis to reassure the public that everything is all right with